 Although the Smallmouth Bass is very popular with fishermen, it is not always the best choice for shallow lakes or ponds.
 This species requires cool water temperatures for good growth, and normally has a hard time competing for food with the more aggressive Largemouth Bass.
 Stone quarry-type ponds with a strong forage base normally provide good Smallmouth Bass habitat because of their deep cool waters and rocky substrate.

 Smallmouth Bass feed on much the same thing as Largemouth Bass, and generally only take pellets if trained at a hatchery.
 If there is natural food present, they probably will not take pellets at all.

-If there are no Largemouth Bass present, we recommend stocking approximately 100 per Surface Acre.
+If there are no Largemouth Bass present, we recommend stocking approximately 50 to 100 per Surface Acre.
 If you do have Largemouth Bass, stock a smaller quantity, like 25 per Surface Acre, and see what happens.
 They will likely be a novelty at best in a pond dominated by Largemouth Bass.

 FOR A PRICE LIST, plus ordering and availability info, WI & IL Customers can email us at email@example.com.
 Sorry, but we do not sell fish outside of WI or IL at this time.

 CUSTOM FISH STOCKING RECOMMENDATIONS: email us with some info and we will recommend a stocking for you.